mead-ml/mead-baseline/docs/classify.md

 Early stopping with patience is supported.
 There are many hyper-parameters that you can tune, which may yield many different models.

-Here is an example running Stanford Sentiment Treebank 2 data with adam using TensorFlow:
+Here is an example running Stanford Sentiment Treebank 2 data with adadelta using TensorFlow:

 ```
 python classify_sentence.py --backend tf --clean --optim adadelta --eta 1 --batchsz 50 --epochs 25 --patience 25 \